thoughtspot/thoughtspot.github.io/_release/notes.md

 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <h4 id="metrics-pipeline-improvements"><a name="Mixpanel"></a>Metrics pipeline improvements<a class="anchorjs-link " href="#metrics-pipeline-improvements" aria-label="Anchor link for: metrics pipeline improvements" data-anchorjs-icon="" style="font-family: anchorjs-icons; font-style: normal; font-variant: normal; font-weight: normal; line-height: 1; padding-left: 0.375em;"></a><a class="anchorjs-link " href="#metrics-pipeline-improvements" aria-label="Anchor link for: metrics pipeline improvements" data-anchorjs-icon="" style="font-family: anchorjs-icons; font-style: normal; font-variant: normal; font-weight: normal; line-height: 1; padding-left: 0.375em;"></a></h4>
 <p>Included in this release are metrics pipelines that empower both our team
-and yours to enrich the ThoughSpot product experience.
+and yours to enrich the ThoughtSpot product experience.
 The new metric pipelines enable:</p> <ul class="alternate" type="square">
-<li>Faster issue resolution: ThoughSpot collects the diagnostic information from your
+<li>Faster issue resolution: ThoughtSpot collects the diagnostic information from your
 system on an ongoing basis: there is no time needed to collect diagnostic information after a problem is reported.
 Our support team can begin working to remediate any issue with you at once.</li>
 <li>Failure prevention: Metrics provides direct visibility to the ThoughtSpot team on
 your system's limits.
 Therefore, our Support team can proactively identify critical threshold issues and work to prevent failures.
 Metrics also help reduce SLA times as the team can debug much faster.</li>
-<li>Improved Search: ThoughSpot can tune search algorithms by studying search
+<li>Improved Search: ThoughtSpot can tune search algorithms by studying search
 history and schema.</li>
-<li>Improve Performance: ThoughSpot analyzes expensive and complex query
+<li>Improve Performance: ThoughtSpot analyzes expensive and complex query
 patterns to look for performance optimizations.</li>
 <li>Improved Browser Performance: Finally, the metrics pipeline allows
-ThoughSpot to identify application-use patterns that contribute to performance bottlenecks with specific browsers and help your team prevent or alleviate them.</li>
+ThoughtSpot to identify application-use patterns that contribute to performance bottlenecks with specific browsers and help your team prevent or alleviate them.</li>
 </ul>
 </td>